zikosichi/stock-tracker/README.md

 #### Submission
-Once you are done with the assignment, you can submit it by simply by merging back to the **master** branch.
+Once you are done with the assignment, you can submit it by creating a pull request from `develop` to `master`.
 We will be notified and begin evaluating your submission as soon as possible.

 #### Evaluation of your assignment